Easy Blackberry Cobbler

 - Wash blackberries and pat dry.

-- Toss blackberries with 1 cup of sugar until they are well coated then place berries in an 11"x7" casserole dish.
+- Toss blackberries with lemon juice and then add sugar-cornstarch mixture tossing until the berries are well coated.
+Place berries in a greased 11"x7" casserole dish.

-- Cut 2 tbsp of butter and distribute over the top of the berries.
+- Cut 2 tablespoons of butter and distribute over the top of the berries.

 - Drop the biscuit dough into the blackberry mixture in 2 tablespoon portions (this doesn’t have to be exact but don’t use too much more dough for each drop biscuit or it will take longer to bake.
 Cover the top of the cobbler with some berries peeking through.